Let’s Get Emotional With Rejection: Anchors Up, It’s Time to Sail Through

 It’s about creating space for yourself, in a way that feels natural to you.

 You might try a few different approaches to see what helps you feel most settled and open.
-Some days, you may find writing flows easily; other days, a walk in nature or a quiet chat with yourself may feel like the softer option.
+Some days, you may find writing flows easily; other days, a walk in nature or a quiet chat with yourself may feel like the better option.

 The most important part isn’t how you reflect, but that you allow yourself the chance to pause and listen inwards.
 This is where growth and clarity begin.
 On your terms, in your time.